 Four SmartGraphs activities were developed focusing on the motion of objects.
-These activities were designed to supplement normal textbook-based instruction during the fall semester, when students are taught about the motion of objects.
 Motion was selected because it is an important topic covered in all physical science curricula and because learning the topic depends on graphs.
 Studying the motion of objects also allows for incorporation of a motion sensor.
-An additional SmartGraphs activity about acceleration due to gravity, a topic that usually follows motion topics, was developed as well, and made available during the fall of 2011.
-The five activities (all available online at http://smartgraphs.org) are as follows:
+An additional SmartGraphs activity about acceleration due to gravity, a topic that usually follows motion, was developed as well, and made available during the fall of 2011.